ElementsProject/elements/contrib/guix/INSTALL.md

 systems to build packages from source will be helpful. *hic sunt dracones.*

-I strongly urge you to at least skim through the entire section once before you start issuing commands, as it will save you a lot of unncessary pain and anguish.
+I strongly urge you to at least skim through the entire section once before you start issuing commands, as it will save you a lot of unnecessary pain and anguish.

 ### Installing common build tools